Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 #### Headers that remain public for exposed macros

 The following headers solely define exposed macros, and must remain exposed.
-They can be
+They can be excluded from Doxygen parsing.

 ```
 config_adjust_legacy_from_psa.h